twinnydotdev/twinny/README.md

 ### Easy Installation

-You can install the verified extension at [this link](https://marketplace.visualstudio.com/items?itemName=rjmacarthy.twinny) or find the extension in the extensions section of Visual Studio Code marketplace.
+Install the verified extension at [this link](https://marketplace.visualstudio.com/items?itemName=rjmacarthy.twinny) or find the extension in the extensions section of Visual Studio Code marketplace.

 Twinny is configured to use Ollama by deafult.
 Therefore, when installing the twinny extension in Visual Studio Code, it will automatically prompt and guide you through the installation of Ollama using two default small models `codellama:7b-instruct` for chat and `codellama:7b-code` for "fill in the middle" completions.